theo-armour/2020/pages/commentaries/daniel-levitin.md

 Tips

 1. Don’t retire, or if you do, take up volunteering or hobbies.
 Don’t stop being engaged in meaningful work.
-2. Look forward, don’t look back—reminiscing doesn’t promote health.
+2. Look forward, don’t look back — reminiscing doesn’t promote health.
 3. Exercise.
 Get your heart rate going, preferably in nature.
 4. Embrace a moderated lifestyle with healthy practices.
 5. Keep your social circle exciting and new.